 What’s on in August in Northants

-No one is more excited than Team Muddy that socially distanced summer fun is starting to happen.
-There's loads going on this August from outdoor cinema to mini festivals, theatre and pop-up food events.
+No one's more excited than us that summer fun is starting to happen.
+There's loads going on this August from outdoor cinema to theatre and pop-up food events.
 Masks on, step this way.

 The park and gardens at Althorp, family seat of the Spencer family, will be open to visitors for the month of August, with a one way system in place to allow visitors to flow safely through the gardens.
 Don your fave vintage Laura Ashley dress and take a picnic along to enjoy on the beautiful lawns and absorb the serene atmosphere of Princess Diana’s childhood home.

 The gardens and park at the magnificent Boughton House will re-open on Saturday 1 August.
 It’s known as the English Versailles and it’s not hard to see why.
 Make like Marie-Antoinette and let the kids eat cake in the beautifully landscaped grounds, which include a rather spectacular inverted pyramid.